klopp/perl-modules/README.md

 ##DB7.pm

-- Create abd write dBase 7 files.
+- Create and write dBase 7 files.
 MDX (indexes) and MEMO-files are not supported.